damiankorcz/Prism-Theme/README.md

 # 📖 Wiki
-The theme has a Wiki which includes additional detailed descriptions for theme specific features and customisation options.
+The theme has a [**Wiki**](https://github.com/damiankorcz/Prism-Theme/wiki) which includes additional detailed descriptions for theme specific features and customisation options.

-This can be found here: [**Wiki**](https://github.com/damiankorcz/Prism-Theme/wiki).

 # 🛠 Contributing